entwicklerstube/takeoff/README.md

   Usage
     $ takeoff

-  A interactive cli prompt will ask you which of the found stations you will create.
+  A interactive cli prompt will ask you which of the found stations you want to create.

   Examples
     $ takeoff